GalaxionZero/GalaxionZero/README.md

-- Name's Guntur, or as I've named myself here, GalaxionZero.
+- Name's Guntur, or my more widely used nickname online, Zero.
 I'm currently studying in Informatics or Computer Science.

 <!---
 GalaxionZero/GalaxionZero is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.